Taranaki surf shop ‘Raw’ Green ‘N Mean!

 3. What does Raw offer?

-We’re a New Zealand company, supplying discerning surfers with quality Stand Up Paddleboards (SUP) and Surfboards, using sustainable and environmentally friendly production methods.
+We’re a New Zealand company, supplying discerning surfers with some of the best inflatable SUP boards and Surfboards, using sustainable and environmentally friendly production methods.

 All our boards are hand made in New Zealand and ‘built to order’ rather than mass-produced and stockpiled, which avoids adding to the expired surfboard wasteland where last years model is left in the store gathering dust.